quantopian/qgrid/README.md

 qgrid
 ==============

-qgrid is an IPython extension which uses SlickGrid to render pandas DataFrames within an IPython notebook.
+Qgrid is an IPython extension which uses SlickGrid to render pandas DataFrames within an IPython notebook.
 It's being developed for use in [Quantopian's hosted research environment](https://www.quantopian.com/research), and this repository holds the latest source code.